 We may record events for use in an online video library, publicity and marketing materials, including use on our website.
-This filming will primarily focus on the speakers and their presentations, however, it may include some shots of the audience.
+This filming will primarily focus on the speakers (with whom we always have contracts covering data protection), however, it may include some shots of the audience.
 By attending these events you are deemed to have consented to your inclusion in these recordings.
 If you don't want to be included in any recording it is your responsibility to tell the cameraman at the event before filming starts.

 We use third party processors to help us deliver successful events.
 We use a wide range of venues, mostly hotels, around the UK to host events.
 We ensure that we have appropriate data protection agreements with all of them.